dectan/pands-problem-sheet/README.md

 # plottask #
 <h2> Wk 08 Task: plottask.py </h2>
 <p>Write a program called plottask.py that displays:</p>
-*  <p>a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2,</p>
+*  a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2,
-*  <p>and a plot of the function  h(x)=x3 in the range [0, 10], Write a program that reads in a text file and outputs the number of e's it contains.</p>
+*  and a plot of the function  h(x)=x3 in the range [0, 10], Write a program that reads in a text file and outputs the number of e's it contains.
 <p>on the one set of axes.</p>
 <h3>  Output Expected </h3>
 <p>display appears when program is run</p>